maartenpaauw/home-assistant-config/README.md

 - Turn on the Smarter iKettle 3rd generation when an input boolean is turned on.
 - Morning routine when Maarten Paauw's alarm goes off.
 - Morning routine when Rianne van der Maat's alarm goes off.
-- Reset dinner planner every friday at 8:00 pm.
+- Reset (the day) dinner planner every day at 8:00 pm.
+  - Send a notification at friday 8:00 pm as a reminder to pick a menu for next week.
 - Turn on/off the Apple TV 3rd generation when the Sony Bravia KDL-42W805A is on/off.
 - Send a notification when the printer's drum or toner is below 20 percent.
 - Turn off some office components when the PC shuts down.